ppy/osu-wiki/news/2023/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia.md

 date: 2023-04-18 18:00:00 +0000
 ---

-Spotlights enthusiasts and competetors, wake up for a brand new Spring 2023 season!
-This time, we will take you to a travel throughout the history of most revolutionary and breaking beatmaps of the past!
+Spotlights enthusiasts and competitors, wake up for a brand new Spring 2023 season!
+This time, we will take you through a winding path covering the history of some of the most revolutionary and breaking beatmaps of the past!

 ![](/wiki/shared/news/banners/beatmap-spotlights.jpg)

 Are you tired of the fast-paced, high-tech world we live in today?
 Do you long for the days of simpler pleasures, when life moved a little slower and everything was just a bit more nostalgic?
-Wish to take a trip back in time to the era of shiny graphics, catchy pop songs, and endless forum discussions – all displayed on your trusty 720p screen?
-Wait no more, this is brand *new* nostalgia-themed Beatmap Spotlights, open osu!(lazer) and enjoy a set of most groundbreaking beatmaps of the past!
+Want to take a trip back in time to the era of shiny graphics, catchy pop songs, and endless forum discussions – all displayed on your trusty 720p screen?

-We are also introducing new Beatmap Spotlights website listing.
-Interested?
-Be sure to take a peek at *Updates* section.
+Yearn no more, this *brand new* nostalgia-themed Beatmap Spotlights is finally here, so just open osu!(lazer) and enjoy some of the most groundbreaking beatmaps of yesteryear!

-If you just can't wait to try out the new playlists, **the Beatmap Spotlights lobbies are now open for play on the osu!(lazer) client**, so go get involved and start setting scores.
+If you just can't wait to try everything out, **the Beatmap Spotlights lobbies are now open for play NOW on osu!(lazer)**, so go get involved and start setting scores.

 If you're wondering what Beatmap Spotlights are and how to get involved in them, simply read on below:

 ## How do I participate in the Beatmap Spotlights?

-To participate in the Beatmap Spotlights, download the latest version of the lazer client from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).
+To participate in the Beatmap Spotlights, download the latest version of the osu!(lazer) client from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).

 Once you're done installing and logging into your account, head on over to the playlists tab in the play section and find the Spotlights lobbies as denoted by a little pink bar.
-You can also filter the lobbies to show only the Spotlights playlists in the top-right corner.
-Changing game modes is as simple as clicking one of the four mode icons at the top left of your screen — it'll be whatever game mode you played last by default.
+You can also toggle the filter to show only the Spotlights playlists in the top-right corner.

+Changing game modes is as simple as clicking one of the four mode icons at the top left of your screen — and it'll be whatever game mode you played last on osu!(lazer) by default.

 ## Updates

 ### New seasons website listing

-Have you found it hard to look for leaderboards or informations on currently ongoing Spotlights seasons?
-Say no more with the brand new (Seasons listing)[https://osu.ppy.sh/seasons/latest], where you can access all this info, directly from *rankings* tab in the website header.
+Have you ever found it hard to look for leaderboards or details on the current Spotlights season?
+With the brand-new [Seasons listing on the website](https://osu.ppy.sh/seasons/latest) you can access all this info, directly from the *rankings* tab whenever you like!

-While rather barebones at the very moment, we plan on expanding the section further, eventually moving the seasonal leaderboards to be displayed there, so stay tuned for the future of it!
+While somewhat barebones at the very moment, we plan on expanding the section further, namely by eventually moving the seasonal leaderboards to be displayed there, so stay tuned for the future of it!

 ## Beatmap of the Season: Results